ashwani361/breaking_bad_api/README.md

-#### You can view the project at :- https://breaking-bad-ap.herokuapp.com/
+#### The project is deployed at :- https://breaking-bad-ap.herokuapp.com/

 # Getting Started with Create React App